eitansuez/scenarios-envoy/istio/intro.md

-A copy of the Istio distribution has been downloaded.
+A copy of the Istio distribution has been downloaded and is being installed.

+Please wait until that installation finishes.

-Note the Istio folder in your home directory:
+Note the istio folder in your home directory:

 ```
 ls